 Trio

 As with the Sonata, there’s something for everyone.
-Ornstein/Kreger/Eskin and Ovens/Ives/Trew (1980 and 1983, respectively; see above, under “The Pioneers”) have pride of place, and after them came a slew of fine recordings, most of which are still in the catalogue: the Bekova Sisters (Chandos CHAN 9844; 2000), the Storioni Trio (ARS Produktion 4 260052 381625; 2014, with highly inaccurate liner-notes), Trio des Alpes (Dynamic CDS 7717; 2015, with highly misleading liner-notes), the Lincoln Trio (Cedille CDR 90000 165; 2016—a 2017 Grammy-nominee, and rightly so), the Gryphon Trio (Analekta AN 2 9520; 2018), and the Neave Trio (Chandos CHAN 20139; 2019).
+Ornstein/Kreger/Eskin and Ovens/Ives/Trew (1980 and 1983, respectively; see above, under “The Pioneers”) have pride of place, and after them came a slew of fine recordings, most of which are still in the catalogue: the Bekova Sisters (Chandos CHAN 9844; 2000), the Storioni Trio (ARS Produktion 4 260052 381625; 2014, with highly inaccurate liner-notes), Trio des Alpes (Dynamic CDS 7717; 2015, with highly misleading liner-notes), the Lincoln Trio (Cedille CDR 90000 165; 2016—a 2017 Grammy-nominee, and rightly so), the Gryphon Trio (Analekta AN 2 9520; 2018), the Neave Trio (Chandos CHAN 20139; 2019), and Trio Rigamonti (Brilliant Classics 96861; 2024, with highly variable liner-notes featuring an unwelcome guest-appearance by Anthony Trent, but with marvelous delineation of the Clarke’s astounding counterpoint).

 But one recording of the Trio stands out above all others, not only as a definitive performance of the piece, but as one of the best recordings of Clarke’s music ever issued: a collaboration between pianist Martin Roscoe and various configurations of the Endellion Quartet, comprising Clarke’s Trio, her Viola Sonata, and Amy Beach’s magnificent Piano Quintet, Op.
 67 (ASV CD DCA 932, 1995; here and here).
 The account of the Trio (Andrew Watkinson/David Waterman/Martin Roscoe) is stunningly good, simply as performance; but more to the purpose, it realizes Clarke’s subtle rhythmic transitions with perfect understanding and seemingly effortless command, knitting together material that can feel episodic in other hands, and throwing into high relief the tightness and integrity of Clarke’s argument.
 This is the only recording based on the short-lived Da Capo Press edition (New York, 1980), which reproduced Clarke’s own working copy of the original publication (London: Winthrop Rogers, 1928) and, with it, accentuation in the piano bass-line, added by hand, that absolutely transfigures important passages in the outer movements (following rehearsal nos.
 1, 9, and 27).
 If I had to choose only one disc for my Desert Island Clarke, this would be it.

-The latest entry, by the Gould Piano Trio (Resonus RES10264; 2020), is on the same high level—thrillingly performed, immaculately recorded—and even better at bringing out the depth and proliferative richness of Clarke’s thematic layering.
+The recording by the Gould Piano Trio (Resonus RES10264; 2020) is on the same high level—thrillingly performed, immaculately recorded—and even better at bringing out the depth and proliferative richness of Clarke’s thematic layering.
 The commentary is highly fanciful: the Trio’s leading motive, for example—swiped from Bloch’s Schelomo and used only a few months earlier to set the line “He is my refuge and my fortress; My God in whom I trust”—is probably not “a haunting depiction of machine-gun fire,” nor does it lead to the “obvious conclusion that the Trio was Clarke’s response to the devastation of The Great War.”
 Apart from that, this is a magnificent release, right down to fine details such as the emotionally perfect 20-second runoff between the close of Ives’s Trio and the opening of Clarke’s.
 Beach’s Op.
 150 is the icing on the cake.

 In both of these recordings, as in that of Trio des Alpes, the slow movement emerges as a quiet statement for the ages.